Bridges to Freedom

 High Return and Recidivism in the United States

-The United States criminal justice system holds almost 2.3 million people in its custody each year, giving it the distinction of having the highest per capital incarceration rate in the world.
+The United States criminal justice system holds almost 2.3 million people in its custody each year, giving it the distinction of having the highest per capita incarceration rate in the world.

 Nationally, each year an average of 626,000 individuals leave prison gates each year, but 10.6 million enter prison gates in the same time span